djmittens/Affliction/README.md

 This will allow you to build 64 bit binary projects as well as specify location for `vcpkg` which is a very important tool.
 It provides cross platform package management for different toolchains (one of which is cmake).

-### Boost

-TODO: There are special instructions for building boost libraries, for them to work, and there is a special way to be able to debug the cmake module for boost as well.
-Look at the  [stackoverflow question for details](https://stackoverflow.com/questions/57870032/cmake-v3-15-3-cannot-find-boost-v1-71-0)

 ## Building

 In order to build this, please use `llvm-clang` and `ninja` do the following